drascom/one-page-liv-planning/plan.md

 - [x] update procedure_type predefined options as Hair, Beard, Woman, Eyebrow
 - [x] add agency field and sample options are  liv hair and  want hair
 - for agency field set want hair is default
+- for procedure type set sFUE is default

 dont perform task below this line those are  ideas